Have paper documents gone away? No—and they shouldn’t

 Takeaway: Keep to refer back to for notes and dates.

 When reading, 79% of people tend to scan text on a screen instead of truly reading it.
 If they absolutely must read, research shows they do so 25% slower.

-In particular, document types like employee policies, guidance, and training materials should be available for offline reading.
+This suggests that document types like employee policies, guidance, and training materials should be available for offline reading.
 A worker who needs to sit down and really understand a certain nuance or detail might miss it if they’re skimming over a webpage.
 But hand them a binder with highlighted pages, and they’ll read it more thoroughly…especially if they can take it away from their desk and relax in a room with a bag of Cheetos and no distractions.

 Takeaway: People read paper.

 No matter where your company may be in the drafting phase of some new contract or some lengthy set of legal terms and conditions, it pays to have printed copies for all editors and reviewers to read.
 Rules matter, after all.
 Contracts are legally binding agreements.